Karalix/Downstrates/README.md

 You can now open multiple tabs on *localhost:8080*

-You can create new documents by adding their name to the url (eg: localhost:8080/myownfile)
+You can create new documents by adding their name to the url (eg: http://localhost:8080/edit/newdoc)

+*newdoc* is the default document name